top of page

 Collaborators since 2016

-Volunteers from CASIRA - Canada, King Monkhut Institute of Technology Ladkrabang Bangkok, St. Andrews International School Bangkok, Harrows International School Bangkok, Hongkong University, Assumption University Bangkok, Coburg University of Applied Science and Arts, Dortmund University of Applied Science and Arts & Stiftung Deutscher Architekten
+Volunteers from CASIRA - Canada, King Monkhut Institute of Technology Ladkrabang Bangkok, St. Andrews International School Bangkok, Harrows International School Bangkok, Hongkong University, Assumption University Bangkok, Coburg University of Applied Science and Arts, Dortmund University of Applied Science and Arts and Stiftung Deutscher Architekten

 Photographer's since 2016

-LinLet Arkar, Linda Böhret, Prisca Eckert, Alessandra Esposito, Cheyenne Flock, Oliver Giebels, Leo Huang, Bill Koehntopp, Frank Pallares Lopez, Old Doors New Ways, Allyse Pulliam, David Richards, Timothy Syrota, Jonathan Wiedemann
+Carly Althoff, LinLet Arkar, Linda Böhret, Prisca Eckert, Alessandra Esposito, Cheyenne Flock, Oliver Giebels, Leo Huang, Bill Koehntopp, Frank Pallares Lopez, Old Doors New Ways, Allyse Pulliam,

-Consultancies for CBO's and NGO's
+Consultancies for CBO's & NGO's

-2025 by Simple.Architecture
+2026 by Simple.Architecture

 bottom of page